0bIivi0n/0bIivi0n/README.md

 ### Training
 To this day, I've been learning code mostly with C# (via the <a href="https://learn.unity.com/">Unity Learn </a> program), front-end (HTML, CSS, jQuery) online courses (with <a href="https://openclassrooms.com/">OpenClassrooms </a>), and recently GO and Javascript (vanilla), since I joined Zone01.
-Currently, I'm just begining learning React and other frameworks commonly used in the dev industry.

 ### What I'm looking for
-I'm currently trying to find the company in which I will be able to keep learning and be a part of something that's bigger than myself.
+Currently, I'm mostly interested in learning languages used for Software Engineering and Video Games, such as C#, Java, C++ or Rust.

 ### More about me
 As long as I can remember, I was a big fan of video games.
 I was something like 10 when Final Fantasy 7 came out in Europe, which was my very first great adventure.